-U.S. stock futures flat as investors gauge big companies' earnings
+Wall Street opens lower on dull earnings, healthcare logjam

 4 Min Read

-Shares of UnitedHealth Group (UNH.N) rose 1.8 percent in premarket trading after the largest U.S. health insurer's quarterly profit beat expectations and it raised its earnings forecast.

-Johnson and Johnson (JNJ.N) rose 1 percent after the pharma company's quarterly revenue grew from a year ago.
+Last week, shares of JPMorgan (JPM.N), Wells Fargo (WFC.N) and Citigroup (C.N) had taken a beating after their quarterly results and forecasts failed to excite investors.

+Harley-Davidson (HOG.N) slumped 9.6 percent after the motorcycle maker cut its 2017 shipments forecast.

-The healthcare sector will be under scrutiny after the Republican healthcare bill to replace Obamacare hit yet another snag with news that two Republican senators would not support the latest version of the bill.
+The healthcare sector will be under scrutiny after the Republican healthcare bill to replace Obamacare sank in the Senate, with news that two Republican senators would not support the latest version of the bill.

-This could mean that President Donald Trump's policies on tax reform and infrastructure spending will be further delayed.
+The healthcare bill failure spelled uncertainty for President Donald Trump's agenda of tax reform and an infrastructure overhaul, leaving the president without any major legislative accomplishments six months into his tenure.

 News on the healthcare bill sent the U.S. dollar .DXY to a 10-month low against a basket of major currencies.

+Eight of the 11 major S&P 500 sectors were lower, with the healthcare index's .SPXHC 0.50 percent fall leading the decliners.

-As earnings season gets under way, the market will be keeping a close eye on corporate results to see if the high valuations are justified in the face of mixed economic data and tepid inflation.
+As the earnings season gets under way, the market will be keeping a close eye on corporate results to see if the high valuations are justified in the face of mixed economic data, tepid inflation and policy gridlock in Washington.

 Analysts' are estimating an 8.2 percent rise in second-quarter earnings for the S&P 500 companies from a year earlier.